One of the things that I love about my husband Frank, is his love of spending time outdoors. He considers romantic hiking trips an ideal date.

-Frank would surprise me with a delicious snack he packed in his knapsack, or with a mystery destination.
-Hiking was a cheap date idea but it was also one rich in time together without distractions.
-We could talk, learn about each other and truly spend quality time together.
+Frank would surprise me with a mystery destination paired with a surprise delicious snack.
+Hiking is a cheap date idea but it also is one rich in time together without distractions.
+During our dates we would talk, learn about each other and truly spend quality time together.

 We’d often see other couples walking the trails, hand-in-hand, flirting and having fun.
 Getting outdoors is conducive to romance!